gcabralps/cdcurriculum/README.md

 <br/>
 <b>MATERIALS</b>
 <br/>
- While we don't need an official textbook, I do recommend the following articles to help you prepare for some of the topics we'llbe   discussing in the upcoming weeks:
+ While we don't need an official textbook, I do recommend the following articles to help you prepare for some of the topics we'll be   discussing in the upcoming weeks:
 <br/>
 <br/>
   INSERT LINK